Triippz/RepairHub/docs/hubspot/extension-routing.md

 ### Router

-The `Router` component is responsible for rendering the appropriate component based on the current route.
+The `Router` component is responsible for rendering the appropriate component based on the current route and authentication status.

 ```tsx
 interface RouterProps {